agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 This kind of systematic deviation between agents is also significant for inferring preferences.
 We consider the problem of *online* inference, where we observe the agent's behavior each day and produce an estimate of their preferences.
 Suppose the agent has a deadline $$T$$ days into the future and leaves the work till the last day.
 This is typical human behavior -- and so is a good test for a model of inference.

 We compare the online inferences of two models.
 The *Optimal Model* assumes the agent is time-consistent with softmax parameter $$\alpha$$.
 The *Possibly Discounting* model includes both optimal and Naive hyperbolic discounting agents in its prior.
-The Possibly Discounting model includes the Optimal Model as a special case.
-This allows us to place a uniform prior on the models and exploit [Bayesian Model Selection](http://alumni.media.mit.edu/~tpminka/statlearn/demo/).
+(The Possibly Discounting model includes the Optimal Model as a special case; this allows us to place a uniform prior on the models and exploit [Bayesian Model Selection](http://alumni.media.mit.edu/~tpminka/statlearn/demo/).)

 For each model, we compute posteriors for the agent's parameters after observing the agent's choice at each timestep.
 We set $$T=10$$.
 So the observed actions are: